agentrickard/domain/README.txt

   - User E has 'edit book nodes' permission for the site.

 In this case, User D and User E can also edit or delete node 10.
-This is why only super-admins are given 'administer nodes' and 'edit {type} nodes' permissions with the Domain Access module.
+This is why only super-admins are given 'administer nodes' and 'edit TYPE nodes' permissions with the Domain Access module.
 If you want your affiliate editors to have limited permissions, only grant them 'edit domain nodes'.

-However, you still need to give users the 'create {type} nodes' permission normally.
+However, you still need to give users the 'create TYPE nodes' permission normally.
 Domain Access does not affect node creation.

-Since Domain Access implements node_access() fully, if you uninstall the module -- using Drupal's uninstall sequence -- all node_access rules should be removed from your database.
+Since Domain Access implements node_access() fully, if you uninstall the module -- using Drupal's uninstall sequence -- all node_access entries should be reset to grant 'grant_view' to realm 'all' with gid '0'.

 ----
 6. Developer Notes